utwente-scs/pain-points-modeling/README.md

 - [Round 2_Results.pdf](https://github.com/utwente-scs/pain-points-modeling/blob/main/Delphi%20Study/Round%202_Prioritization%20Session/Round%202_Results.pdf): The file comprises three tables presenting the prioritizations conducted by the participants during the prioritization sessions.
 Table 1 presents the prioritizations conducted by beginners, Table 2 presents the prioritizations conducted by experts, and Table 3 presents both prioritizations, ranking the results by mean.
 Note that, in Table 3, pain points highlighted in green were prioritized by both beginner and expert modelers, while those highlighted in yellow were prioritized solely by beginners, and those highlighted in blue were prioritized solely by experts.
 These 16 highlighted pain points are the most frequent and have the greatest impact on the structural conceptual modeling experience according to the modelers who participated in the study.

-- [Round 2_Virtual Workplace Design](https://github.com/utwente-scs/pain-points-modeling/blob/main/Delphi%20Study/Round%202_Prioritization%20Session/Round%202_Virtual%20Workplace%20Design.pdf.pdf): The file is an image depicting the virtual workspace as visualized by the participant during the prioritization session.
+- [Round 2_Virtual Workspace Design](https://github.com/utwente-scs/pain-points-modeling/blob/main/Delphi%20Study/Round%202_Prioritization%20Session/Round%202_Virtual%20Workplace%20Design.pdf.pdf): The file is an image depicting the virtual workspace as visualized by the participant during the prioritization session.